Gateway-Corporate-Solutions/runixinstall/docs/installing/guided.rst

    :escape: !
    :header-rows: 1

 ..
-I'd like to keep this note, as this is the intended behavior of archinstall.
+I'd like to keep this note, as this is the intended behavior of runixinstall.
 .. note::

-   If no entries are found in ``disk_config``, archinstall guided installation will use whatever is mounted currently under ``/mnt/archinstall`` without performing any disk operations.
+   If no entries are found in ``disk_config``, runixinstall guided installation will use whatever is mounted currently under ``/mnt/runixinstall`` without performing any disk operations.

 Options for ``--creds``
 -----------------------